Diabetes Management Benefits for Employees (2026 Employer Guide)

 Frequently Asked Questions

-Does the Section 125 Cafeteria Plan cover insulin?
+Does a Section 125 Cafeteria Plan cover insulin?

-The base Cafeteria Plan covers many generic diabetes medications including oral medications like metformin.
+The base Section 125 Cafeteria Plan covers many generic diabetes medications, including oral drugs like metformin.
 Coverage for insulin varies by type and brand.
-Contact Summit Health Benefits for a detailed formulary review for your specific workforce needs.
+Employers should contact Summit Health Benefits for a detailed formulary review specific to their workforce needs.

 Can employees use telehealth to manage diabetes?

 Yes.
-The Section 125 Cafeteria Plan includes 24/7 virtual primary care access, allowing employees to see licensed clinicians for diabetes monitoring, medication management, and lifestyle counseling without leaving work or incurring high in-person visit costs.
+The Section 125 Cafeteria Plan includes 24/7 virtual primary care access.
+Employees with diabetes can see licensed clinicians for medication reviews, A1C monitoring discussions, and lifestyle counseling without leaving work or paying high in-person visit costs.

-The Section 125 Cafeteria Plan is provided at $0 net employer cost through FICA tax savings.
-Diabetes management benefits — including telehealth and generic prescription coverage — are included in the base plan with no additional employer cost.
+The Section 125 Cafeteria Plan is funded through FICA tax savings at $0 net employer cost.
+Diabetes management benefits, including telehealth and generic prescription coverage, are included in the base plan.
+The employer FICA savings of 7.65% on pre-tax employee contributions typically cover the $35 per employee per month administration fee.

 Schedule a free consultation with Summit Health Benefits to see how a Section 125 plan can support your employees with diabetes while generating FICA savings that fund the entire benefit package.